 Tips for Success

-Vernier believes the parallels between his home inspection franchise and his career in the military would carry over for other veterans considering investing in a business.
+Vernier believes the parallels between his home inspection franchise and his career in the military would carry over to other veterans considering investing in a business.

 “I saw this job as a new duty station,’’ he said.
 “Finding these similarities has really helped me convert back into working life successfully.”